Inheritance Tax in Spain — Regional Guide

 Use this calculator to estimate the life insurance cover your family would need — including an allowance for any inheritance tax liability based on your region.
 This is a rough guide only; speak to us for a personalised recommendation.

-Life insurance proceeds paid to named beneficiaries are subject to ISD in Spain.
-The region where the policyholder was habitually resident at the time of death determines the applicable rates.
+Life insurance proceeds paid to named beneficiaries are subject to ISD in the region where the policyholder was habitually resident at the time of death.
 In Madrid, direct descendants pay effectively 0%.
-In Catalonia, they may pay 20%+ on larger amounts.
-This is why choosing the right life insurance structure and ensuring beneficiaries are named directly in the policy — not through a will — is so important.
+In Catalonia, they may pay 15–20%+ on larger payouts.
+Use the calculator above to estimate the ISD on your payout and size your cover accordingly.

 Frequently Asked Questions — Inheritance Tax in Spain